bzlmh/RA-GAN/ReadMe.md

   - [CHB](https://pan.baidu.com/s/1ymF08smuRhTo69dG_7gYUw?pwd=h4fu)(This is a dataset of image binarization of degenerate documents in ancient Chinese in Huizhou for readers to experiment)
   - [S-MS](http://tc11.cvc.uab.es/datasets/SMADI_1)
   - [LRDE-DBD](https://www.lrde.epita.fr/dload/olena/datasets/dbd/1.0/)

- - Patch per datasets
-You can get the data set you need for training from the links below, and use the utils toolkit to capture image patches, as well as get edge maps and mask maps.
-With all this ready, you can run the training script (train.py).
+you can run the training script (train.py).
  ```bash
  python3 crop.py